Branching ratio and $CP$ violation of $B\to K\pi$ decays in a modified perturbative QCD approach: The hard amplitudes of leading order contributions in perturbative QCD

-There are eight diagrams contributing to $B\rightarrow K\pi$ decays in leading order in QCD which are shown in Fig.~\ref{fig:diagrams}.
+There are eight diagrams contributing to $B\rightarrow K\pi$ decays in leading order (LO) in QCD which are shown in Fig.~\ref{fig:diagrams}.
 During the calculation, we keep the transverse momentum of quarks and gluons.
 At the endpoint region, i.e., when the momentum fraction of parton $x\rightarrow 0$, the transverse momentum cannot be neglected.
-We encounter double logarithm divergence such as $\alpha_s(\mu)\ln^2k_\perp/\mu$ when soft and collinear divergences overlap.
+We encounter double logarithm divergence such as $\alpha_s(\mu)\ln^2(k_\perp/\mu)$ when soft and collinear divergences overlap.
 This large double logarithms should be resummed into the Sudakov factor \cite{li1996perturbative,li1996pqcd}.
 In addition, there are other double logarithms such as $\alpha_s(\mu)\ln^2x$ from the QCD corrections of the weak vertex.
 This double logarithm can also be resummed into the threshold factor \cite{li2002threshold}.
 The Sudakov factor and threshold factor suppress the endpoint singularity and improve the reliability of the calculation of $B$ decays in PQCD approach.
 For convenience, we perform the calculation of the decay amplitudes in $b$-space where $b$ is the conjugate variable of transverse momentum $k_\perp$.

 The diagrams (a) and (b) in Fig.~\ref{fig:diagrams} are factorizable diagrams.
 Fig.~\ref{fig:diagrams} (c) and (d) are nonfactorizable diagrams, (e) and (f) nonfactorizable annihilation diagrams, and (g) and (h) factorizable annihilation diagrams.
 The symbol of the circled times in these diagrams stands for four-quark operator insertion which are given in Eqs.~\eqref{eq:o1}--\eqref{eq:o8g}.